 Get some tips on how to craft your pitch on Kathleen’s blog post here.

 Your pitch must be 280 characters or less and include the appropriate hashtags (#MoodPitch must be used in order to be visible; other hashtags are below).
 Make sure your pitch uses strong words and includes character + inciting incident + goal + conflict + stakes.

-On the day of the event, between 8am-8pm EST, you can pitch three times per completed, polished, ready-to-query manuscript.
+On the day of the event, between 8am-8pm ET, you can pitch three times per completed, polished, ready-to-query manuscript.
 It’s important that your story is ready to send to agents because if they like your pitch, you need to be ready to send them the best version.
 Requested materials vary from agent to agent, but in general, you need to have a query letter, a synopsis, and a completed manuscript that has been revised and critiqued and edited til it shines.
 (Get some helpful tips and how-to’s by starting here.)